 For programs with specific enrollment requirements, please allow up to 10 business days to receive admissions notification.
 Open-enrollment program registrations are processed within 2 business days of receipt.
 Registrations or applications that are not submitted online may take an additional day or two.

 Participants are required to be available on campus and must be relieved of their work duties for the duration of the program.
 Financial sponsorship is not required.

 Enrollment is not confirmed until full payment is received.
 Payment may accompany the application or an invoice may be requested.
 Full payment is due within 30 days of the invoice date.
 If the participant is enrolling within 30 days of the program’s start date, full payment is due immediately.

 Payment must be in U.S. dollars and available payment methods are listed below:

 Can I pay online?

 Online payment by credit card is allowed at the time of the registration unless the program has admission requirements, special pricing or is at capacity.

 Is there special pricing for Northwestern and Kellogg alumni?

-Yes, Northwestern alumni; Kellogg alumni, including Full-Time MBA, Evening & Weekend MBA, Executive MBA, and Executive Education alumni are eligible to receive a 30% discount on all of Kellogg’s 3-5 day programs.
+Yes, Northwestern alumni; Kellogg alumni, including Full-Time MBA, Evening & Weekend MBA, Executive MBA, and Executive Education alumni are eligible to receive a 15% discount on all Executive Education C-level, year-long online programs and a 30% discount on all other Executive Education open enrollment programs.
 Welcome back!

 What is included in the program fee?